Sarenaoberoi/AgentBasedModeling/oct1.md

 ### Project 2

-I originally began this project by working with the country Paraguay, but after getting access and analyzing the DHS data, I realized that there was a great deal of important data missing from the households dataset.
+I originally began this project by working with the country Paraguay, but after getting access and analyzing the DHS data, I realized that there was a great deal of important information missing from the households dataset.
 I switched my country to Uganda, as the data was much more recent, and I had more data to work with.

 The plot below shows a planar point pattern of the distribution of households in Altos, Paraguay.